 Consensus is not the same as creating a culture where everyone has a voice.
 Good leaders do consider everyone’s ideas.
 Team members want to know that their opinions have been heard and considered.
 Sensible team members do not need to get their way to support a decision.
 Meetings should set out to have healthy debate and an exchange of ideas.
 Just know that leaders must make decisions, even when everyone doesn’t agree.

 Seeking consensus will stifle commitment.

 Your idea may not work.
 That’s just a fact of life.
 But know that a decision is better than no decision at all.
-It is better to make commit to a bold decision and be wrong…then course correct…than it is to waffle on your decisions as a team.
+It is better to commit to a bold decision and be wrong and course correct…than it is to waffle on your decisions as a team.
 No one wants to follow a waffling leader.